lycheeverse/lycheeverse.github.io/home.md

 #### ...a fast, async, stream-based link checker written in Rust. 🦀✨ <!-- {docsify-ignore} -->

-lychee finds broken URLs and mail addresses inside **Markdown**, **HTML**, reStructuredText, **websites** and more!
+lychee finds broken URLs and mail addresses inside **Markdown, HTML, reStructuredText, websites**, and more!

-## Basic Usage

-Let's start with the most simple usage example:
+Let's go through some usage examples.

 ### Check All Links In Current Directory <!-- {docsify-ignore} -->

+The following command _recursively_ checks all links in all supported files inside the current directory.

 ```bash
 lychee .
 ```

-This _recursively_ checks all links in all supported files inside the current directory.

 ### Check All Links On A Website

 ```bash
 lychee https://example.com
 ```

-## Advanced Usage

-You can check different file-types and provide multiple inputs.

 ### Check Only Specific Files